INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Operating Environment

-Sunlight readability, operating temperature, front sealing, and 24/7 operation requirements are evaluated based on actual deployment conditions.
+Sunlight readability, operating temperature, front sealing, touch behavior, and 24/7 operation requirements are evaluated based on actual deployment conditions.

-Providing enclosure drawings, interface lists, or installation references early usually helps confirm mechanical direction and interface compatibility before engineering samples are prepared.
+Providing enclosure drawings, interface lists, touch requirements, or installation references early usually helps confirm mechanical direction and interface compatibility before engineering samples are prepared.

-Review feedback may include structure recommendations, interface considerations, and potential integration risks identified before validation and pilot production.
+Review feedback may include structure recommendations, interface considerations, touch configuration notes, and potential integration risks identified before validation and pilot production.

 Maintaining Configuration Stability in Long-Term OEM Programs

-In multi-year equipment programs, uncontrolled display changes can create redesign, revalidation, supply interruption, and field maintenance issues during ongoing production.
+In multi-year equipment programs, uncontrolled display, touch, or component changes can create redesign, revalidation, supply interruption, and field maintenance issues during ongoing production.

 REVISION CONTROL